stingalleman/awesome-audiovisual/README.md

 - [GrandMA3 software](https://www.malighting.com/downloads/products/grandma3/) - Free, offline software for the **new** GrandMA3 lighting console.
 Inclused GrandMA3 OnPC.
 - [Open Lighting Architecture](https://www.openlighting.org/ola/) - A framework for lighting control information.
 Supports a range of protocols and over a dozen of USB devices.
 - [QLC+](https://www.qlcplus.org/) - QLC+ is a free and cross-platform software to control DMX or analog lighting systems like moving heads, dimmers, scanners etc.
+- [xLights](https://xlights.org/) - Meant for home Christmas light shows but is a great way to sync lights to music on a budget.

 ## Audio

+### Audio Software

+- [Audacity](https://www.audacityteam.org/) - Audio file editor and analysis tool, great for cropping down sound effects and music tracks.
+- [Ardour](https://ardour.org/) - A full realtime audio recording and editing suite
+- [Linux Show Player](https://www.linux-show-player.org/) - Free cue player designed for stage productions.
+- [QLab](https://qlab.app/) - QLab is sound, video, and lighting control for macOS.

 ### Audio tools